 You also should include information such as bodily injuries, medical bills, how many days of work you missed, cost of car repairs, and any other damages caused by the accident.
 Because you aren’t at fault, your premiums will not increase if you make a claim.
 Your insurance will cover your car repairs and bill the other driver’s insurance.

-As far as who pays for the repairs, if you weren’t at fault, the other driver should pay.
+As far as who pays for the repairs, if you weren’t at fault, the other driver should pay, even if it is part of you getting fair compensation in your settlement.
 If your car was totaled, you will get paid the fair market value of your car based on the Kelley Blue Book.

 Be sure to document your injuries, medical bills and records, and time lost from work.
 An insurance company uses that documentation to evaluate your claim and determines whether it will pay your claim.

 If you have health insurance, use it.
 Don’t wait for a settlement payout.
 However, if you do not have insurance, try to defer payment until after the settlement.
 You may be able to get a medical lien on the ensuing insurance settlement to make sure your treatment gets paid for.